Upper-air Observations in Hong Kong (Past 3 months)

 In general, air temperature falls with height.
 Temperature inversion refers to the rise of air temperature with respect to the increase of height.
 When an inversion occurs in the atmosphere, the air below the inversion is relatively stable and vertical motion is suppressed.
 Under other adequate meteorological conditions, inversion is favourable for the formation of clouds, fog or haze in the lower atmosphere.

 Meteorological Conditions in the Lower Atmosphere at

-The above profiles of air temperature, dew point temperature, wind speed and wind direction are based on upper air observations made at the King's Park Meteorological Station at .
+The above profiles of air temperature, dew point temperature, wind speed and wind direction are based on upper air observations made by the Upper-air Sounding System at the King's Park Meteorological Station at .
 Please note that the observations may vary from time to time and from place to place due to changes in the weather conditions.
 Users should understand the information presented and its limitations as well as monitor the weather conditions closely.

 For enquiries on weather information, please call Dial-a-Weather hotline 1878 200